elastic/elastic-serverless-forwarder/docs/README-AWS.md

     ```

 **Notes:**
-* Due to a [bug](https://github.com/aws/serverless-application-model/issues/1320) in AWS CloudFormation, if you want to update the Events settings for the deployment, you will have to manually delete existing settings before applying the new settings.
+* Starting from **v1.4.0**, if you want to update the Events settings for the deployment, it is no longer required to manually delete existing settings before applying the new settings.
 * Due to a [bug](https://github.com/hashicorp/terraform-provider-aws/issues/24771) in Terraform related to `aws_serverlessapplicationrepository_application`, if you want to delete existing Event parameters you have to set the related `aws_serverlessapplicationrepository_cloudformation_stack.parameters` to a blank space value (`" "`) instead of an empty string (`""`).